Who can get universal credit, housing benefit and council tax rebate?

 - regardless of your nationality (Afghan, British, other country) you left Afghanistan in connection with the collapse of the Afghan government that took place on 15 August 2021

-- you are a British citizen or person with settled status who has arrived in the UK after being deported, expelled or removed from another country
+- you are a British citizen or person with settled status who has arrived in the UK after being deported, expelled or removed from another country or

 - for HB only, you receive state pension credit.

-In any other case you are disqualified from UC/HB/CTR for up to three months.
+In any other case you are disqualified from UC/SPC/HB for up to three months.
 You cannot be ‘habitually resident’ unless you are actually resident here – your intention to settle is not enough nor is your mere physical presence.
 There must also be a degree of permanence about your residence that amounts to a settled state in which you are making your home here.
 There are two elements to this: you must have an ‘intention to settle’ and your residence must be for an ‘appreciable period of time.’

 There are no set criteria about as to how this is decided but DWP guidance suggests that the main factors to consider are: